fraluc06/dotfiles/README.md

 ### **Zsh**
 - Managed with [Zinit](https://github.com/zdharma-continuum/zinit) for optimal plugin loading
 - `zsh-autosuggestions`: Dynamic suggestions while typing
+- `fzf-tab`: Replace zsh's default completion selection menu with fzf
-- `zsh-syntax-highlighting`: Syntax highlighting for commands
+- `fast-syntax-highlighting`: Syntax highlighting for commands
+- `forgit` : A utility tool powered by fzf for using git interactively.
 ### **Neovim**
 - LSP support, autocompletion, snippets, etc.

 ### **Terminal**
 - **Ghostty** with custom themes and fonts:
-  - **[Catppuccin Mocha](https://github.com/catppuccin/zsh)**: A beautiful dark theme for Zsh and terminal environments
+  - **[Catppuccin Mocha](https://github.com/catppuccin/)**: Catppuccin is a pastel theme with four warm flavors and 26 eye-candy colors, ideal for coding, designing, and other creative tasks.
   - **[JetBrains Mono Nerd Font](https://www.nerdfonts.com/font-downloads)**: A monospaced font with programming ligatures and Nerd Font glyphs for an enhanced coding experience

 ### **Homebrew**